BMCDad/orbiter-sr71r/Orbiter/Orbitersdk/samples/SR71R/ReadMe.txt

 Gimp:
 -	Texture base gimp files are in the Art folder.
 You will need the DDS plugin to output DDS files.

+VNext: (April 2 2024)
+-	Mesh enhancement.
+We will end up with a higher poly count, and better looking model.
+	* 4/2/2024 - nacell, outer wings.
+Main mesh 512kb.